The-ProGrammer66/android/README.md

 Preparing a Build Environment
 -----------------
 **DO NOT USE THIS GUIDE!
-It has simply been copy pasted from Android 5.0's repository.**
+It has been copy pasted from Android 5.0's repository as a placeholder.**

 **All of this must only be done once!
 Once a proper installation is set up, builds can be switched using just `repo init`.
 Make sure to erase the previous build's folders and files (with the exception of the hidden `.repo` folder, do not remove it) before changing.**